 Inspiration and advice for your building project

-This feature explains everything you need to know about planning your project and, by way of an example, the step-by-step guide link at the bottom of the page shows how the roof space in a 1950s bungalow was converted to provide two bedrooms and a shower room — all at a cost of £21,600 (which, according to a recent valuation, has added £35,000 in value).
+This feature explains everything you need to know about planning your project and, by way of an example, the step-by-step guide link at the bottom of the page shows how the roof space in a 1950s bungalow was converted to provide two bedrooms and a shower room.
 Most of the work was carried out by the homeowner, and the author, with expert help for some of the trickier tasks.